 Comfort Noise Is A Tool Used Widely In Which Industry?

-When telephone networks, both hardline and cellular, began shifting toward digital transmission technologies, the hiss vanished only to be replaced by an artificial background noise.
-It turned out that we’d all grown accustomed to that faint white noise hiss in the background and that in the absence of it, several things happen.
+When telephone networks, both landline and cellular, began shifting toward digital transmission technologies, the hiss vanished only to be replaced by synthetic background noise.
+It turns out that we’d all grown accustomed to the faint white noise in the background and that in the absence of it, several things happen.
 First, people believe the call has been dropped because the line is too silent.
 Second, the shift from zero noise to speaking volume is jarring and unpleasant.
 Finally, the way noise-gate circuitry functions in the absence of that white noise means the voice transmission can sound choppier to the listener.

 To combat those problems and to give people the experience they’d grown used to over a lifetime of telephone use, modern telephone systems and hardware include a small but dedicated sub-system designed expressly to introduce the missing analog white noise back to the handset.
 This noise is known as “comfort noise” and is even formally outlined and defined via the RTP Audio Video Profile, RFC 3389.